TheLucasSchwarz/portfolio/README.md

 *As the project is still potentially being submitted to academic journals, I am unfortunately unable to make the code, graphics and more detailed information public at this point.*

-## 03 - Position becomes emotion? - Affective polarization in comparative perspective (2023)
+## 03 - Position becomes Emotion? - Affective Polarization in Comparative Perspective (2023)
 This group project investigated the causes of emotional (affective) political polarization between voters.
 The focus was on the extent to which individual ideological dispositions affect affective polarization and the extent to which this relationship is moderated by different campaign contexts.
 To this end, multiple linear multi-level regression models were calculated on the basis of an expert survey and individual data from over 25 countries.

 With the help of cross-level interaction effects between the context variable of the negativity of the election campaign and the individual ideological extremism of a respondent, the following could be determined, among other things: In particularly negative campaign contexts (countries), significant differences in individual levels of affective polarization occurred depending on how ideologically extreme a person is.